No Hi - or - How to ask your co-worker for help

-- Start with the full specific request: "Can you please share the presentation from your team review from last week with me?"
+- Start with the full specific request: "Can you please share the link to the presentation from your team review from last week with me?"

 - What could the recipient do differently

-- After the first "Hi", ask instantly "How can I help?"
+- After the first "Hi", ask instantly "How can I help you?"